Les actualités et publications

 What do Euroapi, Worldline, Alstom, Téléperformance, Orpea and Atos all have in common?
 Eric Galiègue, Chairman of the SFAF's Valuation Committee, looks at recent episodes of extreme daily variations - both positive and negative - in the share prices of certain issuers, and the possible reasons for this volatility.

-The full version of this article is available to "Expertise SFAF" subscribers only via this link.
+The full version of this article in french is available to "Expertise SFAF" subscribers only via this link.

 In recent years, investors and analysts have been confronted with extreme episodes of daily volatility.
 Euroapi, the SANOFI subsidiary, and Worldline, the former Atos subsidiary, lost almost 60% in a single trading day, on 10 and 24 October 2023 respectively.
 Stocks such as Alstom, Téléperformance, Orpea and Atos have fallen by between 20% and 40% in a single day (-28% on 1 February 2024, +20% on 13 December 2023, -22% on 27 July 2023, to mention only those less than a year old).
 Are we seeing a real increase in price volatility?
 And if so, how can this be explained?